-The contributions of this paper are: \begin{enumerate} \item This is the first work that investigates various model maintenance approaches in the context of AIOps.
-As operation data is unique from datasets in other domains due to its constant evolution, extreme data imbalance, and heterogeneous data types, our findings can provide specific insights in the AIOps context. \item Our case study shows that the characteristic of operation data could change drastically over time, which suggests that practitioners should carefully consider such data evolution in their modeling decisions. \item R2.3{Our findings suggest that the emerging new approaches (e.g., online learning and time-based ensemble) are capable of generating better performance compared to the traditional retraining approaches, although these approaches may still need improvement to be used in practice (discussed in Section~\ref{sec:discussion}).} \item R2.3{Our findings suggest that, instead of only considering retraining their AIOps models periodically, AIOps practitioners could consider more sophisticated approaches such as applying concept drift detection to determine when to maintain their models and using time-based ensemble approaches to update models.} \item The approaches and findings presented in this paper can provide insights for future research that investigates more efficient and effective model maintenance approaches that fit in the context of AIOps (e.g., more efficient ways of detecting concept drifts and more efficient time-based ensemble approaches). \item We share a replication package which includes our code for preprocessing the studied operation datasets and constructing the models\footnote{We share our replication package at: \url{https://github.com/SAILResearch/suppmaterial-20-yingzhe-AIOpsEvolvability} (Github credentials: username: \texttt{reviewer.AIOpsEvolvability@gmail.com}, password: \texttt{7yGvYqG8j@Mh}).
-The repository will be made public once the paper is accepted.}, so that others in the research community can replicate or extend our work. \end{enumerate}
+The contributions of this paper are: \begin{enumerate} \item This is the first work that evaluates model update strategies in the context of AIOps.
+As operation data is unique in characteristics from datasets in other domains due to its constant evolution, extreme data imbalance, and heterogeneous data types, our findings can provide specified insights in the AIOps context. \item Our case study shows that the characteristics of operation data could change drastically over time, which suggests that practitioners should carefully consider such data evolution in their modeling decisions. \item Our findings suggest that the emerging new strategies (e.g., online learning and time-based ensemble) are capable of generating better performance compared to the traditional retraining strategy, although these strategies may still need improvement to be used in practice (discussed in Section~\ref{sec:discussion}). \item Our findings suggest that, instead of only considering retraining their AIOps models periodically, AIOps practitioners could consider more sophisticated strategies, such as applying concept drift detection to determine when to maintain their models or using time-based ensemble strategies to update models. \item The approaches and findings presented in this paper can provide insights for future research that investigates more efficient and effective model update strategies that fit in the context of AIOps (e.g., more efficient ways of detecting concept drifts and more efficient time-based ensemble strategies). \item We share a replication package which includes our code for preprocessing the studied operation datasets and constructing the models\footnote{\url{https://github.com/SAILResearch/suppmaterial-20-yingzhe-AIOpsEvolvability}).}, so that others in the research community can replicate or extend our work. \end{enumerate}